ballcuber/ballcuber.github.io/MechanicalDesign.md

     </div>
 </div>

-Those parts are all around the cube and it looks like this with the cube and the surronding parts without the frame.
+Those parts are all around the cube and it looks like this with the cube and the surrounding parts without the frame.
 We can see the cube's corners in the middle of the yellow "Corner".
-On the right we can see the cube inside the frame holded by the surronding parts:
+On the right we can see the cube inside the frame held by the surrounding parts:

 <div class="col-12"><span class="image fit"><img src="/assets/kinematic/Sphere.png" alt="Sphere"></span></div>